 Stitched, the data tells a story per person.
 Jordan Blake registered three days early, wrote "scaling our coaching team to 12" in the custom field, attended 59 of 60 minutes, and asked in Q&A whether the tool integrates with HubSpot.
 That is enough to write Jordan one specific email that opens with their actual situation and answers their actual question.
 Send the same email to all 240 attendees and Jordan gets a "thanks for attending, here's the replay" broadcast that they delete.
 Send Jordan the personalized one within 90 minutes of the session ending and the conversion math changes.
 HubSpot's email-marketing benchmarks consistently show open and click-through rates dropping hour over hour after a session, which is why the 90-minute window matters.

 This is the work Sponja exists to automate.
 You connect Zoom to Sponja, upload the recording when the session ends, and Sponja reads all five reports plus the recording to score each attendee, write a per-person follow-up email grounded in what they actually did, and push the campaign into your ESP (HubSpot, Kit, Mailchimp, ActiveCampaign) for you to review and publish.
-The free tier covers one event per month, no credit card.
+You can try it free, no credit card required.
 Start a Sponja account and feed your next Zoom webinar in.

 The Zoom Meeting vs Webinar decision is rarely as close as the comparison tables make it look.
 If the session is collaborative, under 100 people, and not part of a revenue motion, run a Meeting.
 For everything else, run a Webinar, not for the live experience (which is similar) but for the post-event data layer (which is night and day).
 The follow-up email you send 90 minutes after the session ends is what closes the loop on the format decision, and only one of these two formats hands you the data you need to write it.